 2021 Mercedes EQA: specs, price and release date

-The EQA is a five-door, and unlike the recently spotted EQS test mule, it doesn’t appear to feature the black exterior panels that point towards autonomous driving features.
-Mercedes is aiming to launch 10 pure-electric vehicles over the next three years: the EQC was the first to arrive, with the aforementioned EQB SUV and EQS saloons in the pipeline.
-The Mercedes EQV electric people carrier has also been confirmed.
+The EQA arrives as Mercedes prepares to launch multiple pure-electric vehicles over the next few years: the EQC was the first to go on sale, with the EQB SUV and EQS saloon/SUV pair also in the pipeline.
+The Mercedes EQV people carrier has already arrived, while an EQE saloon and EQE SUV have also been confirmed.